don/KeyboardToolbarRemover/README.md

-**NOTE:** I recommend using the Corodva [Keyboard Plugin](https://github.com/apache/cordova-plugins/tree/master/keyboard)  instead of this one.
+**NOTE:** I recommend using the Cordova [Keyboard Plugin](https://github.com/apache/cordova-plugins/tree/master/keyboard)  instead of this one.
 The Cordova Keyboard Plugin has better support for resizing and works with Cordova 3.2+.

 # Keyboard Toolbar Remover Cordova Plugin